-Diplomatic Journal of WAALM - School of Cultural Diplomacy will bring you the major News, Reports, Articles and Pictures related to 'Cultural Diplomacy' and 'Human Rights Developments' around the world and it will cover Academic, Cultural and Human Rights initiatives conduced by the school's Learners and Academia.
+Diplomatic Journal of WAALM - School of Cultural Diplomacy will bring you the major News, Reports, Articles and Pictures related to 'Cultural Diplomacy', 'Arts for Humanity' and 'Human Rights Developments' around the world and it will cover Academic, Cultural and Human Rights initiatives conduced by Learners and Academia.

 DJ: In one hand we see movies are getting more violent and not necessarily promoting peace, even if the star of the movie is trying their best to eventually establish a sort of Peace and stability in the movies; on the other hand, we see many PSA videos often by the same stars being created trying to balance that violence and encourage people to maintain and promote Peace.
 We asked David for his insights on that contrast.